Ken Bloom (writer)

 With Barry Kleinbort, Bloom wrote the off-Broadway musical revue A Brief History of White Music which ran for a year at the Village Gate Uptown.
-Bloom and Kleinbort directed benefits for the Brooklyn Academy of Music, The New York City Opera, and Toys "R" Us featuring such stars as Patti LuPone, Carol Burnett, Marc Antony, Paul Anka, Wynonna Judd, Donna Murphy, Jerry Orbach, and Duncan Sheik.
+Bloom and Kleinbort directed benefits for the Brooklyn Academy of Music, The New York City Opera, and Toys "R" Us featuring such performers as Patti LuPone, Carol Burnett, Marc Antony, Paul Anka, Wynonna Judd, Donna Murphy, Jerry Orbach, and Duncan Sheik.

 In 2009, Bloom co-wrote with Kleinbort and Christopher Mirambeau a bi-lingual musical revue, Metropolita(i)n.
 It was produced at the Opera Paniche in Paris, France with a cast of French and American performers.
 The revue examined Parisian's views of New York City and New Yorker's views of Paris.
 The show was remounted in November 2010 at the Laurie Beechman Theatre in New York City with members of the French cast.
-Clips from the show can be seen on YouTube at: MetropolitanParisNYC.

-Bloom assisted Christophe Mirambeau in presenting a concert version of the previously lost Cole Porter revue, La Revue des Ambassadeurs; Mirambeau discovered Porter's lost songs, and the show reopened the historic Maison de la Mutualite on May 3, 2012, 85 years after its Parisian premiere.
+Bloom assisted Christophe Mirambeau in presenting a concert version of the previously lost Cole Porter revue, La Revue des Ambassadeurs; Mirambeau discovered Porter's lost songs, and the show reopened the Maison de la Mutualite on May 3, 2012, 85 years after its Parisian premiere.
 The thirty-member Orchestre des Concerts Pasdeloup played new orchestrations by Broadway orchestrator Larry Blank.
 A forty-member chorus and a cast of Parisians and Americans, including Amy Burton, Lisa Vroman, Jérôme Pradon, and Vincent Heden, performed the material.
 In 2014, Bloom and Vince Giordano found the original 1928 orchestrations and mounted the show at Town Hall in New York City for a sold-out performance; Amy Burton, Jason Graae, Anita Gillette, Tom Wopat, Catherine Russell, and Ted Louis Levy performed.
 Two years later, Bloom staged the show at San Francisco's historic Herbst Theatre.

 2019 saw the release of the documentary, "Merely Marvelous: The Dancing Genius of Gwen Verdon, which Bloom co-wrote, co-directed and co-produced with filmmaker Christopher Johnson.
-The documentary was broadcast on the BBC and has been featured in many film festivals; winning awards from the Burbank International Film Festival winners and the Rhode Island International Film Festival.
+The documentary was broadcast on the BBC and has been featured at film festivals; winning awards from the Burbank International Film Festival winners and the Rhode Island International Film Festival.

-As a press agent, Bloom has represented Cirque du Soleil, the Bolshoi Theatre Grigorovich Balley, the Moscow Art Theatre, the Kirov Ballet, George Abbott's Broadway at the Royale Theatre on Broadway, internationally known children's performers Sharon, Lois & Bram, and many others.
+As a press agent, Bloom has represented Cirque du Soleil, the Bolshoi Theatre Grigorovich Balley, the Moscow Art Theatre, the Kirov Ballet, George Abbott's Broadway at the Royale Theatre on Broadway, and children's performers Sharon, Lois & Bram.